Weakly-Popular and Super-Popular Matchings with Ties and Their Connection to Stable Matchings: Super popular matchings

-In this final section, we show that even deciding if a \spop\ matching exists is NP-hard.
+Unlike the computation of weakly popular and $\gamma$-popular matchings (of arbitrary sizes), we note that the computation of super popular matchings is computationally intractable.
+In fact, even deciding whether a \spop\ matching exists is NP-hard (as super popular matchings might not exist). \nd{This also contrasts the complexity of the problem of deciding the existence of super stable matchings, which can be done in polynomial time \cite{irving1994stable}.
+As we showed in Theorem \ref{thm:stableispop} that super stable matchings are super popular, the intractable case is really whenever instances do not admit super stable matching.}

-\begin{theorem} Deciding if an instance $I$ of \spopex\ admits a super-popular matching is NP-hard even with ordinary weak preferences, where only two agents have ties, and both have just a single tie of length two. \end{theorem} \begin{proof} We reduce from the NP-hard problem \textsc{(0,1,1,0)-pm}, which is the problem of deciding whether an instance $I$ of the popular matching problem with strict preferences contains a popular matching $M$, that does not contain a given forbidden edge $(x,y)$ and covers a given forced vertex $t\ne x,y$.
-By the reduction of Faenza et al. \cite{faenza2018two}, we may assume that $x$ is a leaf, and $y$ has only one other neighbor $z$ (other than $x$), such that $y$ and $z$ are each others' first ranked agents.
+\begin{restatable}{theorem}{superpop} Deciding if an instance $I$ of \spopex\ admits a super popular matching is NP-hard even with ordinary weak preferences, where only two agents have ties, and both have just a single tie of length two. \end{restatable} \begin{proof} We reduce from the NP-hard problem \textsc{(0,1,1,0)-pm}, which is the problem of deciding whether an instance $I$ of the popular matching problem with strict preferences contains a popular matching $M$, that does not contain a given forbidden edge $(x,y)$ and covers a given forced vertex $t\ne x,y$.
+By the reduction of \cite{faenza2018two}, we may assume that $x$ is a leaf, and $y$ has only one other neighbor $z$ (other than $x$), such that $y$ and $z$ are each others' first ranked agents.

 Let $I$ be an instance of \textsc{(0,1,1,0)-pm}.
 We create an instance $I'$ of \spopex\ as follows.
 We keep each vertex and edge from $I$.
 Furthermore, we add vertices $d_x,x',d_t,t'$ along with edges $(x,d_x),(x',d_x),(t,d_t),(t',d_t)$.
 Then, the graph is still clearly bipartite.